Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Building block with prescribed boundary lamination

-\item Either $\gamma \in \cL^\iin$, then it is a circle transverse to the orbits of $X$ contained in a stable separatrix of a periodic orbit $O$.
+\item $\gamma \in \cL^\iin$, and it is a circle transverse to the orbits of $X$ contained in a stable separatrix of a periodic orbit $O$.
 There exists a unique orientation of $\gamma$ such that $\gamma$ is freely homotopic to the oriented orbit $O$ in $\cW^s(O)$.

-\item Either $\gamma \in \cL^\out$, then it is a circle transverse to the orbits of $X$ contained in an unstable separatrix of a periodic orbit $O$.
+\item $\gamma \in \cL^\out$, and it is a circle transverse to the orbits of $X$ contained in an unstable separatrix of a periodic orbit $O$.
 There exists a unique orientation of $\gamma$ such that $\gamma$ is freely homotopic to the oriented orbit $O$ in $\cW^u(O)$. \end{itemize}

 We refer to the proof of Lemma~\ref{lem: free separatrix}.
 This orientation is a dynamical orientation of $\gamma$ as a compact leaf of a \qms{} lamination in the sense of Definition~\ref{def: dynamical orientation compact leaf} (see the proof of Proposition~\ref{prop: block boundary lam are qms}). \end{itemize} \end{rmk}